Job Title: Switchboard Ambassador

 Every community takes a different amount of time to foster, depending on the stage it’s at in its development, but you should expect to spend about 2-4 hours a month to accomplish the Ambassador duties.

 If you are interested in being an Ambassador, we’d love to connect to get acquainted with you and talk about next steps.
-Our Director of Partner Success and Education, Tim Cooper, will be in touch, but feel free to reach out to him beforehand at email@example.com.
+Our Director of Partner Success and Education, Tina Hart, will be in touch, but feel free to reach out to her beforehand at firstname.lastname@example.org.